-As my dad said; We are wolves, we don't need others approvals, and we do not need others to occupy us as we are more than content to spend time with ourselves and nature or whatever we want to do.
+As my dad always reminded us; We are wolves, we don't need others approvals, and we do not need others to occupy us as we are more than content to spend time with ourselves and nature or whatever we want to do.

 I think people will usually fall into being either an introvert or extrovert.
 It's not often you have extroverts pretending to be an introvert, but I promise you that many introverts feel like they should try a little harder to connect with people, be better friends, become more comfortable in crowds, try to understand small talk, and just that once, pick up the phone when they see it ringing.
 Push themselves into being a little less introverted.

-This is a little note for those of you like me, who would rather create than talk.
-The ones who have to recharge by being alone.
-You probably spend a lot of time driving with no destination in mind, and probably wonder why you even have a phone.
+This is a little note for those of you like me, who would rather create than talk — the ones who have to recharge by being alone.
+You probably spend a lot of time driving with no destination in mind, and perhaps wonder why you even have a phone.
 You look for friends not by the conversation you can have with them, but how comfortable it feels to sit with them in silence.